VishnuSandeep1108/VishnuSandeep1108/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

-- :telescope: I’m a senior at IIIT Agartala and passionate for building web applications.
+- :telescope: I’m a senior at IIIT Agartala and passionate about building web applications.

 - :seedling: Some technologies I have worked with include ReactJS, NodeJS, ExpressJS, MongoDB, MySQL.